jcmiller11/PSBS/README.md

 `psbs build` Builds the project in the current working directory

-`psbs upload` Builds project then uploads it to gist
+`psbs export` Builds project then export to game

-`psbs run` Builds project, uploads it, then runs it in your web browser
+`psbs run` Builds project, exports it, then runs it in your web browser

 `psbs token` Check or set the GitHub auth token